Bachelor of Science in Computer Science

 Students graduating with a Bachelor of Science in Computer Science will be able to:

-- Communicate effectively with a range of audiences, including technical and non-technical audiences for business, end-user, client and computing contexts.
+- Communicate effectively in a variety of professional contexts, including technical and non-technical audiences for business, end-user, client, and computing contexts.